Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

    +---- { "Greetings, " }
 ```

-Essentially, an expression tree is just a special case of a syntax tree that specifically describes the relational structure of expressions in .NET.
+Now that we know that expression trees represent the logical structure of an expression, what can we do with it?
+Or, more importantly, how can we obtain it in the first place?

 ## Constructing expression trees manually

-There are different ways we can obtain an expression tree.
-One of them is to construct it manually at runtime.
+In C#, expression trees can be used in either of two directions: we can create them directly via an API and then compile them into runtime instructions, or we can disassemble them from supplied lambda expressions and analyze them.
+We will start by looking at the first one.

-The framework offers us with a way to do it through the [`Expression`](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression) class located in the `System.Linq.Expressions` namespace.
-This class exposes various factory methods that can be used to produce different expressions.
+The framework offers us with an API to construct expression trees through the [`Expression`](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression) class located in the `System.Linq.Expressions` namespace.
+It exposes various factory methods that can be used to produce expressions of different types.

 Some of these methods are: